Overview

 Reviews

 I've just seen this on DVD and it is a superb telling of the early days of the Roman Empire.
 We arrive at the conclusion of the reign of Augustus and focus on the rules of Tiberius (André Morell) and of his insane megalomanic nephew Caligula (Ralph Bates).
 Sonia Dresdel is suitably imperious as Augustus' wife Livia and Freddie Jones stands out too, as the supposed halfwit Claudius.
-I think it rather pointless comparing this series (6 hours & monochrome) with the later adaptation of Robert Graves' "I Claudius" books by the BBC (12 hours & colour) but this is certainly well worth watching in it's own right even if the production is really rather basic - the lighting could have done with some extra wattage!
-It is still a fascinating, intelligent, review of the glory and ignominy of life at the top of the Roman World at the start of the rule of the Caesars.
+I think it rather pointless comparing this series (6 hours & monochrome) with the later adaptation of Robert Graves' "I Claudius" books by the BBC (12 hours & colour) that covers a similar territory, but this is certainly well worth watching in it's own right even if the production is really rather stilted and theatrical - the lighting could have done with some extra wattage too!
+It is still a fascinating, intelligent, review of the glory, ignominy and megalomania at the top of the Roman World at the start of the rule of the Caesars.